Otite-Git/-Host-a-Static-Website-on-AWS-S3-Bucket-With-IAM-Management-and-Terraform/README.md

 ## **How to Use**

 1. Clone this repository to your local machine.
-2. Follow the AWS documentation to create the required resources (S3 Bucket IAM Management) as outlined in the architecture overview.
+2. Follow the AWS documentation to create the required resources (S3 Bucket IAM Management) as outlined in the architecture overview
-3. Use the provided scripts to set up the reosurce and applications.
+3. Use the provided scripts to set up the reosurce and applications
-4. Configure the reosurces assets as per the architecture.
+4. Configure the reosurces assets as per the architecture
-5. Access the Website website through the endpoint URL for your bucket.
+5. Access the Website website through the endpoint URL for your bucket

 ## **Additional Resources**

-- **AWS Documentation:** Refer to the [AWS documentation](https://aws.amazon.com/documentation/) for detailed guides on setting up S3 Bucket, IAM roles and other services such as VPC, EC2, Auto Scaling, and Load Balancer.
+- **AWS Documentation:** Refer to the [AWS documentation](https://aws.amazon.com/documentation/) for detailed guides on setting up S3 Bucket, IAM roles and other services such as VPC, EC2, Auto Scaling, and Load Balancer
 - **GitHub Repository Files:** Refer to [Otite-Git/-Host-a-Static-Website-on-AWS-S3-Bucket-With-Terraform](https://github.com/Otite-Git/Host-a-Static-Website-on-AWS-S3-Bucket-With-Terraform.git) to access the repository files for scripts, architectural diagrams, and configuration files necessary for deploying the website.

 ## **Contributing**

 Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your enhancements.
+Please fork the repository and submit a pull request with your enhancements

 ## **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details

 ## **What problems did I solve by completing this project?**

-1. **Simplicity:** I was able to effectively to simplift the creation of the hosting of the website through automating the deployment process using Terraform by reducing manual effort and ensures consistency across environments as the deployment of infrastructure and website hosting can be error-prone and time-consuming.
+1. **Simplicity:** I was able to effectively to simplift the creation of the hosting of the website through automating the deployment process using Terraform by reducing manual effort and ensures consistency across environments as the deployment of infrastructure and website hosting can be error-prone and time-consuming

 2. **Infrastructure Management:** Managing infrastructure changes manually can lead to configuration drift and inconsistencies.
-Using Terraform allows for version-controlled infrastructure management and easy updates.
+Using Terraform allows for version-controlled infrastructure management and easy updates

 3. **Security and Access Control:** Incorrectly configured access controls can expose the website or AWS resources to security risks.
-Terraform configurations can include security best practices, such as setting proper IAM policies and bucket permissions, to enhance security.
+Terraform configurations can include security best practices, such as setting proper IAM policies and bucket permissions, to enhance security

 ## **What issues did I face while working on the project and how did I resolve that issue?**

 - **Terraform Configuration Errors:** I had faced the issue of Syntax errors and incorrect configuration in Terraform files.
-I was able to resolve both issues by using Terraform validate and terraform plan commands to check for errors and view changes before applying them.
+I was able to resolve both issues by using Terraform validate and terraform plan commands to check for errors and view changes before applying them

 - **Terraform file setup Error:** Initially when starting the project, I had faced the challenge of my created main.tf file not being picked up or when entering the terraform apply command.
 I would get an error message stating the file could not be found in my directory despite it being there.
 I had resolved this issue by creating a new copy of the file and saving it in VS Code ensuring the Terraform logo appeared after it was correctly formatted.
 I then uploaded it into the directory folder and ran the Terrafrom apply command again.
-After doing this it had successfully worked.
+After doing this it had successfully worked

  ## **What overall lessons did I learn?**

 - **AWS IAM (Identity and Access Management):** Understanding the role of IAM in securing and managing access to AWS resources.
-Creating IAM roles and policies to grant necessary permissions for Terraform to manage AWS resources.
+Creating IAM roles and policies to grant necessary permissions for Terraform to manage AWS resources

 - **Terraform Basics:** Infrastructure as Code (IaC): Understanding how to define and manage infrastructure using code.
-Terraform Configuration: Learning the syntax and structure of Terraform configuration files (e.g., .tf files).
+Terraform Configuration: Learning the syntax and structure of Terraform configuration files (e.g., .tf files)

 - **AWS S3 for Static Websites:** Static Website Hosting: Configuring S3 buckets to host static content like HTML, CSS, and JavaScript.
-Bucket Policies: Setting up appropriate bucket policies to allow public access to the website content.
+Bucket Policies: Setting up appropriate bucket policies to allow public access to the website content

-- **AWS S3 for State Management:** A lesson learnt is that nanaging Terraform state files, especially in a team environment can create confusion in terms of versioning. a Lesson would be to use remote state storage (e.g., AWS S3) with locking (e.g., DynamoDB) to manage state files and avoid conflicts.
+- **AWS S3 for State Management:** A lesson learnt is that nanaging Terraform state files, especially in a team environment can create confusion in terms of versioning. a Lesson would be to use remote state storage (e.g., AWS S3) with locking (e.g., DynamoDB) to manage state files and avoid conflicts